 Authorization policy overview

 Authorization policies let you establish access control checks for incoming traffic to Application Load Balancers.
 Requests that pass these checks are routed to backend services.
-Requests that fail these checks are ended with an unauthorized response.
+Requests that fail these checks are terminated with an unauthorized response.

 • Global external Application Load Balancers